edhhan/fcc-from-stratch/README.md

 # fcc-from-stratch
 A learning project where we attempt to build a Fully-Connected neural network from stratch.
-The purpose here is clearly not to provide a performant model, but rather to learn the inner mecanisms (backprog, forward pass, etc.) of high-level libraries that abstracts those from the user.
+The purpose here is clearly not to provide a performant model, but rather to learn the inner mecanisms (backprop, forward pass, etc.) of high-level libraries that abstracts those from the user.

 # Model
 A Fully-Connected neural network with a variable number of hidden layers and variable number of nodes per layer.
 The model is applied on the well known [fashion-mnist](https://github.com/zalandoresearch/fashion-mnist) dataset.